 It's great that you have created your messaging to communicate effectively with your audience.

-Now just ensure that you also use them appropriately on your website as well, writing search engine optimized and powerful blogs and marketing messaging.
+Now just ensure that you also use them appropriately on your website as well, writing powerful, search engine optimized content and marketing messaging.

 Brand Presence & Visibility